cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 Check that everything still works and that your configuration is still valid:
 {{{with script "en" "check-update-ok"}}}
-#norun

 cue mod tidy
 cue export --out yaml
 {{{end}}}

-So exactly has happened above?
+So exactly what happened above?

 Recall that the `glacial-tech.example/frostytemplate` module remains unchanged: its module still depends on the original `v0.0.1` version of the schema.
 By